Hi, I'm Melanie McQuaid

 My program fits your strengths, lifestyle, goals, and ability.
 It will revolutionize your training and your entire athlete experience.
 Today Mel’s RAD RACING TEAM, which was the FIRST triathlon age-group team in the US and Canada back in 2009, now includes athletes racing mountain bikes, Ironman, XTERRA, gravel races, trail runs, road races, time trials and swim events.
 The MelRad Squad is a versatile and diverse group of athletes training according to their experience, goals, and needs.
 The Squad is built to support and encourage each other in reaching the objectives laid out each season while having fun and enjoying the process.
 Whether you sign up for the squad or choose to join a weekend camp, you’ll learn how to become a better athlete.

 It doesn’t matter if a coach actually was a pro, or even a good athlete.
 However, it matters what that coach knows, how many years of experience, how well he/she communicates, and whether the coach is curious to know more.
 I have over 20 years in PROFESSIONAL endurance sport.
 Over the years I have seen a number of training FADS come and go and have seen the fundamental principles that stand the test of time.
 There is a lot of misinformation available on the internet.
 There is no magic workout and there is no revolutionary training system.
+What you need is a program designed for you that is motivating, inspiring and effective!

 I’ve completed NCCP Level One cycling and Level 2 triathlon coaching through Triathlon BC.
 I also have PMBIA Level One certification – Professional Mountain Bike Instructors Association.
 This is the gold standard of skills based mountain bike coaching and I completed this certification in 2018.